 According to the EPA, a Radon level of 4.0 pCi/L in your home may be equivalent to smoking ten cigarettes a day.
 That’s what the EPA

 calls the Radon Action Level.
 At or above this level, the EPA recommends you take corrective measures to reduce your exposure to Radon gas.

 Can you fix a home with a Radon problem?

 An elevated Radon test result shouldn’t derail most home sales.
-Radon can be mitigated from most homes.
-If the results show elevated levels of radon, a professional can install a system to safely remove the radon in the home through a process called Radon mitigation or abatement.
-A Radon mitigation system will move the gasses from the soil beneath the home and vent them up into the atmosphere where they will safely disperse.
-Having a Radon mitigation system installed in most homes in the St. Louis area can cost several hundred dollars to a few thousand dollars.
+Radon mitigation can remove Radon from most homes.
+If the results show high levels of Radon, a professional can install a system to safely remove the Radon in the house through a process called Radon mitigation or abatement.
+A Radon mitigation system will move the gasses from the soil beneath the home and vent them into the atmosphere where they will safely disperse—having a Radon mitigation system installed in most homes in the St. Louis area can cost several hundred dollars to a few thousand dollars.
 It’s a relatively small price to pay to keep your family safe in the home you love.

 Sometimes a passive Radon mitigation system doesn’t remove enough Radon gas from the soil, and dangerous amounts still build up inside the home.
 A Radon mitigation professional can strategically place fans inside the system to effectively draw the gas up and away before it has time to seep into your home.
 These systems are referred to as active Radon mitigation systems.
 They are generally very effective at keeping Radon gas out of your living space.

 The EPA recommends testing your home for Radon gas every two years.
 This is especially important if your home has a Radon mitigation system installed.
 But all homes should be tested periodically since soil changes over time, and the gasses being released under your home two or three years from now may differ significantly from those released today.